 Found something in the catalogue that you would like to consult?
 To access the Collection, scholars need to make an appointment and book a reader’s place in the Wren Library.

 Several posts regarding the Crewe Collection have been published on our blog since 2016.
 They span from digitised books to conservation work, items currently being exhibited in the Wren Library, and general information regarding the Collection.

-Select items from the collection are also always on display in the Wren Library, which is open to the public Monday to Friday between 12 and 2 (last admission: 1.50), and Saturdays in full term between 10.30 and 12.30 (last admission: 12.20).
+Select items from the collection are also always on display in the Wren Library, which in normal circumstances is open to the public Monday to Friday between 12 and 2 (last admission: 1.50), and Saturdays in full term between 10.30 and 12.30 (last admission: 12.20).